G-EDM/G-RBL/README.md

 @J.B.
 Your package arrived!
+Made me smile.
 If you see this please reach out to the new email shown below.
 </br>
 <img src="https://cdn.hackaday.io/images/9929951745493435379.jpg">
 </br></br>